Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Additional dimeric assemblies

 \section{Additional dimeric assemblies}

 To further corroborate our results we perform an equivalent analysis using a different LP monomer, namely $S_B$ as labelled in \cite{jacquin2016benchmarking}, that binds $S_C$.
 Binding of new different native structures yield the same scenario, suggesting that our results presented in the main text go beyond the specific conformation of $S_A$, $S_C$.
 Here, to speed up computation we restrict ourselves to $15,000$ MSA.
-We show results for the dimer $S_B - S_C$ in \cref{fig:ppv_BC_dimer}, where we plot the PPV for inter- and intra-structure contacts as we do in \cref{fig:ppv} for the dimer $S_A - S_C$.
-Since $S_B$ is less designable than $S_C$, the picture here confirms that high designablility negatively affects contact predictions of the native structure.
-As in \cref{fig:ppv}, the worst predicted couplings involve the central site of the native structure and/or the central site of the binding face.
+We show results for the dimer $S_B - S_C$ in \cref{fig:BC_dimer_SI}, where we plot the PPV for intra-structure contacts as we do in \cref{fig:ppv} for the dimer $S_A - S_C$.
+Since $S_B$ is less designable than $S_C$, the picture here confirms that high designability negatively affects contact predictions of the native structure.
+As in \cref{fig:ppv}, the worst predicted couplings involve the central site of the native structure and/or the central site of the binding face. \\ Furthermore, we use structure $S_B$ in interaction with $S_C$ to validate our claim that evolution of a dimer keeping one of the two interface fixed is more or less harmful in terms of fitness depending on the designability of the fixed interface (see \cref{par:designability}).
+We thus designed, as we did for the dimer $S_A - S_C$, the two protocols \textit{evolve B}, \textit{evolve C} and computed the entropy at different time steps for both protocols.
+As in \cref{fig:different_protocols}, we can see in \cref{fig:BC_dimer_SI} that the fitness $P_{nat}$ is lower along protocol \textit{evolve C}, where we keep fixed protein $S_B$ that is less designable than $S_C$.